KarloKnezevic/EDAF/docs/architecture.md

 # Architecture

 The framework is designed with a modular and extensible architecture.
-It is built with Java 17+ and Maven.
+It is built with Java 21 (LTS) and Maven.
 The main components are defined by interfaces in the `core` module, and the implementations are provided in separate modules.

 ## Framework Overview